ManasviAtGitHub/Algorithms-for-Optimization/README.md

-This repsository is for # Algorithms-for-Optimization course.
+This repsository is for # Algorithms-for-Optimization practice